beicause/basisu_c_sys/crates/bevy_basisu_saver/README.md

 This is based on [basisu_c_sys](../basisu_c_sys/) and [bevy_basisu_loader](../bevy_basisu_loader/).

-`wasm32-unknown-unknown` should be supported but untested.
+`wasm32-unknown-unknown` should be supported but is less tested.

 ## Usage